cncf/tag-app-delivery/operator-wg/whitepaper/Operator-WhitePaper_v1-0.md

 An operator should be able to increase or decrease any resource that it owns, such as CPU, memory, disk size and number of instances.

-Ideally the scaling action will be without a downtime.
+Ideally the scaling action will be without downtime.
 Scaling action ends when all the resources are in consistent state and ready to be used, so an operator should verify the state of all the resources and report it.

 #### Auto-Scaling
 An operator should be able to perform the scaling capability based on metrics that it collects constantly and according to thresholds.
 An operator should be able to automatically increase and decrease every resource that it’s own.